webceyhan/react-goggle/README.md

 A Google search clone inspired by a tutorial to demonstrate the basics of React framework and its core concepts.

+It utilizes the [React Hooks](https://reactjs.org/docs/hooks-intro.html) and [React Router](https://reacttraining.com/react-router/web/api/BrowserRouter) to create a simple search application based on the data which is provided by RapidAPI.
+And the search results are displayed using Tailwind CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 [View Demo](https://ceyhan.io/react-goggle/) |